flybywiresim/aircraft/docs/a320-simvars.md

     - Volts
     - The electric potential made available by the APU generator

+- A32NX_APU_GEN_VOLTAGE_NORMAL:
+    - Bool
+    - Indicates if the APU generator potential is within the normal range

 - A32NX_APU_GEN_AMPERAGE:
     - Amperes
     - The electric current made available by the APU generator